d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/company-code-dac/README.md

 # Create _Company Code_ Data Access Control

 In this exercise we will create a **Data Access Control** and apply it on the data models.
 >:mortar_board: **Data Access Control**: Data access controls allow you to apply row-level security to your objects.
 When a data access control is applied to a data layer view or a business layer object, any user viewing its data will see only the rows for which they are authorized, based on the specified criteria.
 The Data Access Control acts like a **Lock**.
-Once defined, it can be attached to your appropriate models and will guard your data model from unauthorized access.
+Once defined, it can be attached to your data models to guard them from unauthorized data access.
 >
 >For more information please see the [SAP Help site](https://help.sap.com/viewer/c8a54ee704e94e15926551293243fd1d/cloud/en-US/a032e51c730147c7a1fcac125b4cfe14.html).